 This article explains how to work with dashboard filters.

-Filter is component to be added to the dashboard to let end-users (viewers) filter down (control/restrict) the data displayed.
-When interacting with a dashboard filter (selecting operators, filter values...), a final condition will be applied to the widgets that use the filter.
+A dashboard filter will let the viewers restrict the dashboard’s results to only the data the viewer is interested in.
+When interacting with a dashboard filter (selecting operators, filter values...), an appropriate WHERE condition will be applied to the widgets that use the filter.

 Structure of a filter

 - Operator: specify the comparison type, for example IS, IS NOT...